Sembly AI

 2. Workday Skills Cloud for Skills-Based Talent Management

 Workday Skills Cloud uses machine learning algorithms to map employee skills, identify development opportunities, and match internal talent to open positions inside the company.
-The agentic AI analyzes data from multiple sources, such as completed projects, training certifications, managerial assessments, and peer feedback, to build comprehensive profiles.
+The AI analyzes data from multiple sources, such as completed projects, training certifications, managerial assessments, and peer feedback, to build comprehensive profiles.
 It also integrates with LMS to automate enrollment, track progress, and verify skill acquisition.

 An Image Showing Workday Skills Cloud as Agentic AI in HR